quicwg/base-drafts/draft-ietf-quic-transport.md

 is not overly constrained by the amplification restriction.

-Packet loss, e.g., of the server's Handshake packet, can cause a situation in which the server cannot send becaus of the anti-amplification limit and the client has no data to send.
+Packet loss, e.g., of the server's Handshake packet, can cause a situation in which the server cannot send because of the anti-amplification limit and the client has no data to send.
 In order to prevent a handshake deadlock as a result of this situation, clients SHOULD send a packet upon a handshake timeout, as described in